 Chipmakers with heavy automotive exposure, like ST, should profit from the secular trend toward more advanced electronics content in cars over the next few years.

-ST believes it has captured meaningful design wins in upcoming TV set-top box designs, which should lead to significant growth in its digital chip business.
+Despite some false starts, ST believes it has captured meaningful design wins in upcoming TV set-top box designs, which could lead to strong growth in its digital chip business.

 ST made some good moves to shed lower-margin businesses, like the ST-Ericsson wireless joint venture and stakes in two low-margin memory chipmakers, in recent years.
 Read more